 The under-sweep probability results are illustrated in Figure 2b and the GLMM model results are presented in Table 2.
 There was a main effect of font size, indicating that undersweep probability decreased in the large compared to the small font condition (d= -0.15).
 This shows that readers were less likely to make an under-sweep fixation in the large font condition.
 Additionally, under-sweep probability increased in the long line compared to the short line condition (d= 0.59).
-Therefore, readers were more likely to make an under-sweep fixation in the long line condition, presumably because return-sweeps landed further to the right of the line margin compared to the short line condition.
-There was also a main effect of return-sweep fixation when the launch position was further from the left margin to begin with.
+This suggests that there was greater oculomotor error associated with longer lines, which led to an increase in under-sweep probability.
+There was also a main effect of return-sweep launch position, which was due to greater probability of making an under-sweep fixation when the launch position was further from the left margin to begin with.
 Finally, the interaction between font size and line length was not significant-the font size effect was not modulated by the length of the previous line.